rileyjshaw/rileyjshaw.github.io/src/data/markdown/posts/2014-03-17-taking-the-average-tone.md

     - python
     - lisp
     - math
-tldr: Beautiful songs create ugly sounds when you take their mean fundamental frequency, and that's really obvious.
 ---

 Today I wanted to see what the average frequency of a song would sound like with no spectrum analysis or separation.
 I had a hunch that it would end up sounding like garbage, and I was totally right.